Relationship Disclosure Document

 Fair Allocation of Investment Opportunities

-LDIC may bundle orders for the portfolios under its management.
-Where orders have been bundled, the respective trade executions will be allocated to each respective portfolio, based on the average fill price, net of commissions.
-Where the entire order has not been completed, the executed volume must be allocated to each participating portfolio pro-rata, based on the relative size of their initial order, net of commissions.
-Notwithstanding the above, odd lot fills may be rounded up or down so that only normal lot amounts are allocated to each fund.
+order is not completed, the executed volume will be distributed pro-rata to each participating portfolio based on the relative size of their initial order, net of commissions.
+However, odd lot fills may be rounded up or down to ensure that only normal lot amounts are allocated to each portfolio.

-Where an order is to be completed over a period of more than one day, LDIC may allocate each day’s execution to the portfolios, net of commissions, using the above methodology.
-Alternatively, LDIC may ask the broker to accumulate the executions in a holding account and provide an average price and executed volume for the whole order, net of commissions.
-The accumulated execution will then be allocated to the portfolios, based on the relative size of their orders and on the average price, net of commissions.
+For orders executed over multiple days, LDIC may allocate each day’s execution to the portfolios, net of commissions, following the methodology outlined above.
+Alternatively, LDIC may instruct the broker to aggregate the executions in a holding account and provide an average price and executed volume for the entire order, net of commissions.
+In such cases, the total execution will be distributed to the portfolios based on the relative size of their orders and at the average price, net of commissions.

-The allocation of securities that have been obtained through a new issue distribution will be allocated to the portfolios under management on a pro-rata basis, similar to the method described above.
+Securities obtained through new issue distributions will be allocated to the portfolios under management on a pro- rata basis, following a process similar to that described above.

 Soft Dollar Arrangements

-A soft dollar arrangement is defined as an agreement between a Firm and an executing broker for payment of order execution or research services only, provided a reasonable benefit to the portfolios in relation to the commissions paid, and reasonably benefit all portfolios that effectively pay for these services.
-LDIC Inc. currently has a soft dollar arrangement in place with executing brokers.
+A soft dollar arrangement is an agreement between a firm and an executing broker in which commission dollars are used to pay for order execution or research services, provided these services offer a reasonable benefit to the portfolios relative to the commissions paid and are beneficial to all portfolios that effectively contribute to these costs.
+LDIC Inc. currently maintains a soft dollar arrangement with executing brokers.

-The types of goods and services that will be paid for through commission dollars include: Thomson Reuters, NYSE Market, TMX Group, Bloomberg, MSCI, and Options Pricing Reporting Authority LLC.
+The types of goods and services paid for through commission dollars include:

-Details on the specific brokerage arrangements and third party vendors through which the above goods and services are provided are available on request by contacting your LDIC representative (See section below titled, “Who are my contacts at LDIC Inc.?”).
+Details about specific brokerage arrangements and third-party vendors providing these goods and services are available upon request by contacting your LDIC representative (refer to the section titled, “Who are my Contacts at LDIC Inc.?”).

-LDIC presently uses the following process to, select third party brokers and, make an initial and ongoing good faith determination that the portfolios under management receive a reasonable benefit in exchange for the commission dollars directed for payment of the above good and services.
+LDIC employs the following process to select third-party brokers and to make an initial and ongoing good-faith determination that the portfolios under management receive reasonable benefits in exchange for the commission dollars directed toward the above goods and services.

-For each of the goods and services set out above, LDIC will maintain an accounting of commission dollars paid in the course of the year.
-On annual basis, the Chief Investment Officer will make a good faith determination on whether the portfolios under management are receiving a reasonable benefit from these good and services in relation to the commission dollars paid.
-Factors he will consider include:
+For each of the goods and services listed, LDIC maintains a record of the commission dollars paid throughout the year.
+Annually, the Chief Investment Officer evaluates whether the portfolios under management derive a reasonable benefit from these goods and services relative to the commission dollars spent.
+This evaluation is based on the following factors:

 Employee Accounts